textileio/go-threads/db/README.md

 other mediums in order to inverse dependency between components.
 Arrows are conceptual communications.

-#### Models
+#### Collections
-Models are part of `DB` public-api.
+Collections are part of `DB` public-api.
 Main responsibility: store instances of a user-defined schema.

-Models are json-schemas that describe instance types of the `DB`.
-They provide the public API for creating, deleting, updating, and querying instances within this model.
+Collections are json-schemas that describe instance types of the `DB`.
+They provide the public API for creating, deleting, updating, and querying instances within this collection.
 They also provide read/write transactions which have _serializable isolation_ within the `DB` scope.

 *Indexes*

-Models support indexes for faster queries on schema-defined fields.
-When registering a new schema (and defining a Model), a caller may supply a list of field paths to index on.
+Collections support indexes for faster queries on schema-defined fields.
+When registering a new schema (and defining a Collection), a caller may supply a list of field paths to index on.
 This creates an Index, which can be used to speed up queries at the expense of additional storage and compute on entity creation and updates.
 For dbs with a small number of entities, it may not be worth the added overhead, so as always